 4. Communication Structure

 Advantest's IR Department handles communications with shareholders and investors.
-In principle, all Advantest's IR communications go through our IR spokespersons – the CEO, CFO, Executive Vice President in Corporate Planning & Stakeholder Relations Group, and IR personnel – but other executives, including outside directors, may also be appointed IR spokespersons in certain cases through IR personnel, depending on individual requirements and the content to be communicated.
+In principle, all Advantest's IR communications go through our IR spokespersons –Representative Director, CFO, and IR personnel– but other executives, including outside directors, may also be appointed IR spokespersons in certain cases through IR personnel, depending on individual requirements and the content to be communicated.
 The IR Department supports our IR spokespersons by liaising with other divisions and collating relevant and specialized information to enhance our dialogue with shareholders and investors.

 5. Comprehensive Communication